Colorado law prohibits the knowing possession of the following 10 weapons (with some exceptions):

 However, you can legally own a silencer as long as you obtain an NFA tax stamp for the silencer from the ATF.6

-7. Destructive devices
+7. Destructive Devices

 Colorado law makes it a felony to possess a bomb or other explosive or incendiary device.
 The specific penalties turn on the kind of device it is and your intentions.

-Under federal law, you may lawfully possess a “destructive device” as long as you obtain an NFA tax stamp for the device from the ATF.7
+In general, however, you may lawfully possess a “destructive device” as long as you obtain an NFA tax stamp for the device from the ATF.7

-8. Ballistic knives
+8. Ballistic Knives

 Ballistic knives have blades that are forcefully projected from the handle through a spring-loaded device or explosive charge.